 About this article

-This article describes ChannelEngine's support for channel- and merchant-based returns on Amazon.
+This article describes ChannelEngine's support for marketplace- and merchant-based returns on Amazon.

-With FBA, Amazon provides fulfillment and customer service for your orders – including processing customer returns.
+With FBA, Amazon handles the fulfillment and customer service for you – including processing customer returns.
 FBA order returns include a status of the returned product: